SwiftKickMobile/SwiftMessages/README.md

 // image with an emoji character. let iconText = ["🤔", "😳", "🙄", "😶"].sm_random()!
 view.configureContent(title: "Warning", body: "Consider yourself warned.", iconText: iconText)

+// Increase the external margin around the card.
+In general, the effect of this setting
+// depends on how the given layout is constrained to the layout margins. view.layoutMarginAdditions = UIEdgeInsets(top: 20, left: 20, bottom: 20, right: 20)

+// Reduce the corner radius (applicable to layouts featuring rounded corners).
+(view.backgroundView as?
+CornerRoundingView)?.cornerRadius = 10

 // Show the message.
 SwiftMessages.show(view: view)